Effective Tips to Stop Emotional Eating

 Think long-term and anticipate consequences

 Emotional eating equals instant gratification without much regard to long-term consequences or goals.
-Unfortunately, emotional eating and overeating can lead to negative consequences in the long-run including obesity, diabetes, digestive issues and even food addiction.
+Unfortunately, emotional eating and overeating can lead to negative consequences in the long-run including obesity, diabetes, digestive issues and even food dependence.
 Think about things you value in life and how healthier eating and general well-being makes achieving almost any goal much easier.
 It also contributes to living a more meaningful, satisfying life.
 So before you give in to your comfort food cravings next time, pause and think about your long-term goals and the potential consequences of emotional eating.

 Unfortunately, we live in a very stressful world.
 Developing healthy self-care habits and ways we can manage our stress are more important than ever.
 A very effective strategy to manage our stress is physical exercise.
 Regular physical activity helps control our stress chemicals, helps stabilize our mood, decreases depression, anxiety and sleep problems, and reduces emotional eating.